pachyderm/pachyderm/doc/docs/master/hub/manage-entities/manage-members.md

 # Manage Members

-A member is a user account in Pachyderm Hub that represents a person interacting with Pachyderm Hub.
-A member is associated with a GitHub or Google account.
-Therefore, you must have either of these to log in to Pachyderm Hub.
-All users in Pachyderm Hub get administrative access to the corresponding Pachyderm Hub organization and all workspaces.
+Within an organization, each uniquely authenticated GitHub or Google account is considered a member.
+All members in Pachyderm Hub get administrative access to the corresponding Pachyderm Hub organization and all workspaces.
-In the current Pachyderm version, other roles are not supported.
+In the current Pachyderm version, other roles are not yet supported.
-The first user that has created the organization is responsible for billing.
-This role can later be transferred to other users.
+The first member that has created the organization is responsible for billing.
+This role can later be transferred to other members of the organization.

-Each type of account has a limit on the number of users that you can invite to your organization.
+Each type of account has a limit on the number of members that you can invite to your organization.
 View biling details in your account profile to learn how many users you can add.